with-labs/popspace/README.md

 ## Environment Variables

-The following environment variables are required to run Tilde in a Docker container:
+The following environment variables are required to run PopSpace in a Docker container:

 ```
 # a Postgres connection string for an external database